TheWidlarzGroup/react-native-video/README.md

 ```

 -  For iOS you also need to specify muted for this to work
--  To load the HTTP source url on iOS you need to add/modify the App Transport Security Exception into the Info.plist
+- iOS 9+ requires all webservices and files loaded inside the app to use HTTPS.
+To use the non-secured (HTTP) webservices or files, you need to add/modify the App Transport Security Exception into the Info.plist

 <img src="./docs/AppTransportSecuritySetting.png" width="50%">